Heartburn For Days In A Row: Causes & Treatment.

 With reflux hypersensitivity, people cannot tolerate physiological levels of acid reflux.
-So, they present with persistent heartburn for days or weeks without actual acid reflux.
+So, they present with persistent heartburn for days or weeks without acid reflux.

-To diagnose reflux hypersensitivity, Your doctor has to exclude other causes of heartburn by performing endoscopy, Ph testing, and LOS (lower esophageal sphincter) pressure monitoring.
+To diagnose reflux hypersensitivity, Your doctor has to exclude other causes of heartburn by performing an endoscopy, Ph testing, and LOS (lower esophageal sphincter) pressure monitoring.

 If the above tests were normal, Functional heartburn versus reflux hypersensitivity is suggested.

 The core difference between functional heartburn and reflux hypersensitivity is the response to acid inhibition.
 People with reflux hypersensitivity are more likely to respond to acid inhibition than people with functional heartburn.

 Reflux hypersensitivity (together with functional heartburn) is a part of the functional Gut diseases related to pain intolerance.
 The error is suggested to be in processing pain in your brain, not the gut.

 Discuss the issue with your doctor if you have persistent heartburn that is not responding to treatment.